 SKIN RESURFACING TREATMENT TO IMPROVE PHOTODAMAGE AND ACNE SCARRING

-Performed by a skincare professional, non-ablative laser treatments emit heat into the lower layers of the skin without impacting the skin’s surface.
-This triggers a wound-healing response that stimulates cellular renewal and collagen production for improvement in the appearance of fine lines, wrinkles, depressed scars, or skin tone and texture.
+Performed by a skincare professional, non-ablative laser treatments use light and heat to trigger a controlled wound-healing response in skin.
+These treatments stimulate cellular renewal and collagen production to help improve the appearance of fine lines and wrinkles, depressed scars, or skin tone and texture.

 WHAT IS A NON-ABLATIVE LASER TREATMENT?

 Laser resurfacing treatments are categorized as ablative and non-ablative.
 Ablative lasers, such as carbon dioxide (CO2) and erbium (ER: YAG), work by vaporizing the skin’s surface to help trigger tissue repair and stimulate collagen production.